Textbook Affordability Workshop

 November 15, 2024, from 1-3 PM

-The final group meeting is for faculty to share the results of their search for alternatives and discuss how the process worked for them.
-This will be followed by short useful presentations and discussion of possible ways to further text affordability on campus.
+The final group meeting was for faculty to share the results of their search for alternatives and discuss how the process worked for them.
+This was followed by short useful presentations and discussion of possible ways to further text affordability on campus.